Julia Gresty UKCP Registered

 I have been enjoying supervising fellow counsellors/psychotherapists from both my own training institute (Karuna Institute) and from other modalities, including humanistic, integrative and psychospiritual for just under twenty years.
-I am on UKCP's new registered supervisors list.
+I am on UKCP's registered supervisors list.

 I have supervised many trainees from their first clients through to graduation and accreditation and supported experienced therapists through their re-accreditation obligations.